-Our values are the foundation upon which the charity was built and from which everything we do today has naturally evolved.
 Our ethos dictates with certainty that ALL animals (dogs, cats, small animals, wildlife and farm) are worthy of consideration, they are not ours to use, to harm, to eat or to otherwise abuse.
-Our philosophy also embraces the importance of the Human animal, and the vital role that we humans have to play in securing a safe and certain future for our own kind and for the many species that we live alongside.
+We also embraces the importance of the Human animal, and the vital role that we humans have to play in securing a safe and certain future for our own kind and for the many species that we live alongside.

 We have no expectations of perfection and indeed acknowledging our own imperfections gives us cause to strive to do better, to see good in others and to recognise beauty in the most simple of those living things around us.
 Those imperfections also make us stronger, more determined and we would hope more forgiving.